JamPaul97/JP.Toolbox.CSharp.Typescript/README.md

 - In order for the Type to work with the convereter, you must use the corrent Attributes
 - Classes or Interfaces with same 'Name' or 'Filename' with throw an exception
 - Enums with same 'Name' or 'Filename' with throw an exception
-- NOTE** Classes will be exported as 'export interface' and not 'export class'
 - NOTE** Enums will be exported as 'export enum'
-- NOTE	** When using the 'TypescriptGenericClassAttribute' the class must not have a specific generic type (ex.
-MyClass<T> is valid, but MyClass<string> is not)- As of now, the convereter support Lists, but not Dictionaries or Arrays
+- As of now, the convereter support Lists, but not Dictionaries or Arrays
 ## Attributes
 The attributes are used to give the convereter more information about the class, interface or enum.
 They take two arguments that are mandatory, 'Name' and 'Filename'.
 The 'Name' is the name of the class, interface or enum.